tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 3. interpreting the representation of a numeric value (e.g., a roman numeral) as a number (e.g., an integer).

 When interpretations of strings containing roman numerals as numbers is intended, guidance associated with the text, usually in the skos:note for the test, should be explicit about this meaning.
 For example, the skos:note for AMENDMENT_MONTH_STANDARDIZED states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use roman numeral months to avoid language and day/month vs moth/day order." this is explicit guidance for the meaning of "interpeted as" in the Specification for this test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive;"

+### 2.4 How to assert a test was run with non-default parameter arguments. (normative)

+When a test is executed with non-default Arguments specified for Parameters, consumers of Assertions and data quality reports resulting from such MUST be able to tell that non-default Arguments were used, and what the non-default values were.

+When a non-default Argument is used, a Response.comment SHOULD include the non-default value.

+When a non-default Argument is used, an instance of an

+**TODO** Specify how to assert the alternate Argument value in RDF.

 ## 3 Compliant Implementation (normative)